snowplow-archive/snowplow.github.com/_posts/2016-10-17-how-viewbix-uses-snowplow-to-enable-their-customers-to-make-data-driven-decisions.md

 category: "Case study"
 ---

 *This is a guest post by Dani Waxman, Product Manager at Viewbix and long time Snowplow user.
-In this post, Dani describes that the Viewbix team went through in order to build a capability to enable their users to make data-driven decisions, how they came to use Snowplow and the role that Snowplow plays today at Viewbix.*
+In this post, Dani describes the journey that the Viewbix team went through in order to enable their users to make data-driven decisions, how they came to use Snowplow and the role that Snowplow plays today at Viewbix.*

 ![viewbix][viewbix-img]

 <a href="http://corp.viewbix.com/"><img src="/assets/img/blog/2016/10/viewbix.png"></a>

-At Viewbix there are 2 things we are passionate about, our coffee and using analytics to help us and our customers drive core business decisions.
+At Viewbix there are two things we are passionate about, our coffee and using analytics to help us and our customers drive core business decisions.
 We decide which Nespresso capsules to order based on detailed usage statistics backed up by years of data.
 If I am going out to visit customers for a few days in New York, that month’s order will include fewer Bukeela capsules since I drink 2.3 X of that flavor than other team members.
 It’s not surprising that when it came time to for deploying an analytics stack we spent a lot of time and effort making sure we chose a product that would give us the flexibly and power we needed.

 <!--more-->

 From day one we decided to collect more data from our interactive video platform than we would likely ever need.
-This was partially based on the fact that we were pioneers in the market of interactive video and while we had a good idea of what our users would expect us to report on- we were not sure.
+This was partially based on the fact that we were pioneers in the market of interactive video and while we had a good idea of what our users would expect us to report on, we were not sure.
 Better collect too much then too little.
 Beyond the standard video metrics of impressions, plays, and quartiles viewed we needed to report on interactions that take place in the lifecycle of the video itself.
 How many people are clicking on Call to Action buttons, logos, pre and pot rolls.
 How many users are submitting CRM data via the video and how many are using any of our 30 or so custom apps.
 These are all questions we knew we needed to answer.

 Beyond answering the question of “what” users were doing, we were super interested in the “when” users were taking action- because this helps answer the Holy Grail question of “why”.
 When we are able to go back to a customer and show him that 95% of actions taken during a video are happening between 0:30 and 0:35 seconds in, we have provided amazing value.
 The customer can in turn look at his video and learn what messaging is working, what isn’t, and make needed changes.
 We use analytics to show that small changes can drive significant increase in KPI.

 Because we made this strategic decision to capture all this data, the challenge for us was what our data pipeline would look like so that we can ingest, enrich, and process the data effectively and in a way that was easy to report back to our customer base.

 To get up and running quickly we decided to go with the “roll your own” approach.
 We built a small tracker that emitted events and a fairly straight forward data model that sat on a single hosted server.
 All was well in testing but soon after we went out to production we signed on a major customer and our server began to buckle.
 We were sending in so many events that we flooded our network pipe and were choking at the Firewall.
 In addition, we had not fully accounted for the volume of data we would be storing and our servers quickly were filling up on disk space.
 The scene was reminiscent of early successful web sites that crashed after being written up on Techcrunch (…which we were).

 Looking at a typical data pipeline model we were looking something like this: